 Abstract.
 Obstruction of justice is the frustration of governmental purposes by violence, corruption, destruction of evidence, or deceit.
 It is a federal crime.
 In fact, federal obstruction of justice laws are legion; too many for even passing reference to all of them in a single report.
-This is a brief description of the some of the more prominent.
+This is a brief description of those that outlaw interference with Congressional activities.